LoginRadius/lr-cli/CONTRIBUTING.md

 ### Suggesting Enhancements

-* Suggest your change in the [loginrradius community page](https://community.loginradius.com/) and start writing code.
+* Suggest your change in the [LoginRadius community page](https://community.loginradius.com/) and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.